 Applying for a Major Funding grant:

-- Check the Funding Guidelines and Cycles pages for information on our policies, the current funding cycle and upcoming workshops.
+- Check the Funding Guidelines and Cycles pages for information on our policies, the current funding cycle and our virtual workshop.

 - The Coastal Fund Administrative Assistant will contact you with a date that you may present your project to the Board.
 All presentations occur during Coastal Fund weekly meetings, which are Tuesday evenings.
 Applicants are allocated half an hour during which time they are expected to present their project and answer any Board questions.